快速入门

 Source section

-section describes the source of data in the pipeline.
+The source section describes the source of data in the pipeline.

-section is common for every pipeline initiated by an event in Redis, such as applying changes to data.
+The redis section is common for every pipeline initiated by an event in Redis, such as applying changes to data.
 In the case of write-behind, it has the information required to activate a pipeline dealing with changes to data.
 It includes the following attributes:

 -

-attribute specifies the pattern of Redis keys to listen on.
+The key_pattern attribute specifies the pattern of Redis keys to listen on.
 The pattern must correspond to keys that are of Hash or JSON type.

 -

-attribute specifies which commands to ignore.
-For example, if you listen on a key pattern with Hash values, you can exclude the HDEL
+The exclude_commands attribute specifies which commands to ignore.
+For example, if you listen on a key pattern with Hash values, you can exclude the HDEL command so no data deletions will propagate to the downstream database.
+If you don't specify this attribute, Write-behind acts on all relevant commands.

 -